 "You have lost the sanctifying influence of the truth.
 You have lost your connection with the heavenly host.
-You have allied yourself with the first great rebel, and God's wrath is upon you; for his sacred cause is repreached, and the truth is made disgusting to unbelievers.
-You have grieved God's people, despised the counsel and advice of his ambassadors upon earth, who labor together with God, and are in Christ's stead beseeching souls to be reconciled to gels from us, and encourage and attract evil angels in crowds around us.
+You have allied yourself with the first great rebel, and God's wrath is upon you; for his sacred cause is reproached, and the truth is made disgusting to unbelievers.
+You have grieved God's people, despised the counsel and advice of his ambassadors upon earth, who labor together with God, and are in Christ's stead beseeching souls to be reconciled to God.

+"As a people, I was shown we cannot be too careful what influence we exert; and we should watch every #6 word.
+When we by word or act place ourselves upon the enemy's battle-ground, we drive holy [#9,p6]angels from us, and encourage and attract evil angels in crowds around us.
 This you have done, Bro.
-R., and by your anguarded, willful course have caused unbelievers to look upon Sabbath-keepers all around you with suspicion.
+R., and by your unguarded, willful course have caused unbelievers to look upon Sabbath-keepers all around you with suspicion.
 These words were presented before me as referring to the servants of God: 'He that heareth you, heareth me; and he that despiseth you, despiseth me; and he that despiseth me, despiseth him that sent me.'